Lykkedk/cdsp-samplerate-control/README.md

 *Seashell's excellent setup https://github.com/scripple/alsa_cdsp*

-This "one-liner" installs [user@diyaudio seashell]'s alsa_plugin for use with the camilladsp/squeezelite combo.
+This command below installs [user@diyaudio seashell]'s alsa_plugin for use with the camilladsp/squeezelite combo.

 Simply login to your'e piCorePlayer with ssh, and execute the command below ::\
 ```ssh tc@192.168.x.x``` Default password = piCore